History of viticulture, the ancient Greeks and Romans

 Who were the Phoenicians?

 The Phoenicians were Semitic-speaking people dwelling in the Levant as early as 3000 BC.
-However, their civilization only emerged in a coherent form from approximately 1500 BC onwards.
+However, their civilization only emerged coherently from approximately 1500 BC onwards.
 In particular, they held control over the region to modern-day Lebanon and extended further down the coast into Canaan.
 They established several coastal cities that became the center of their civilization, notably Tripoli, Beirut, Byblos, Sidon, and Acre.
 The Phoenicians did not live in a centralized kingdom or empire with a capital and a ruler or core government.
-Instead, they were a thalassocracy operating as a maritime empire with individual trading centers independent of each other, like Classical Greece or Renaissance Italy.
+Instead, they were a thalassocracy operating as a maritime empire with individual trading centres independent of each other, like Classical Greece or Renaissance Italy.

 The Phoenicians were avid growers of both vines and olives along the Levantine coastal region they dominated in the Eastern Mediterranean, notably in the Beqáa or Bekaa Valley.
 An archaeological excavation in the Levant in 2020 uncovered extensive details of a Phoenician wine factory dating to around 600 BC.

 The discovery pointed to the systematic way the Phoenicians produced wine for commercial purposes.
-They also played a substantial role in transmitting several prominent grape varietals to the Mediterranean world, giving rise to some European grape varietals.
+They also substantially transmitted several prominent grape varietals to the Mediterranean world, giving rise to some European grape varietals.
 Among them was the transmission of the vinifera pontica from the Caucasus region to the Levant by the Phoenicians and its subsequent transmission throughout the Mediterranean through their trading networks.

 In addition, much of the Phoenicians’ trading success was built around what we might call ‘wine diplomacy.’
 When their merchants entered an area, they would import several specific goods like wine, cedarwood, and linen, which were in high demand, and they would then establish the right to settle their communities of settlers and traders in a region.
 Thus, the wine trade was critical to the success of the Phoenicians.